以下是將賈艾梅 (Amy Carmichael) 的詩《若》重新排列，以對應並詮釋哥林多前書13章4-7節《愛的篇章》，讓我們對神的愛有更具體的了解。

 love is kind.

-If I have not companion on my fellow-servant even as my Lord had pity on me, then I know nothing of Calvary love.
+If I have not compassion on my fellow-servant even as my Lord had pity on me, then I know nothing of Calvary love.

 If I can write an unkind letter, speak an unkind word, think an unkind thought without grief and shame, then I know nothing of Calvary love.